tangbin583085/TBScrollViewEmpty/README.md

 What
 ==============
-Traditionally we use list component (UITableView or CollectionView) to show content.
+Typically we use list component (UITableView or UICollectionView) to show content.
 However, those components may display blank when the data is empty, specially for new users with accounts, the network is not reachable or something wrong with our app.
 To let the users konw what is going on when the blank comes out, it’s necessary for empty states to be dealt with by developers as blank pages often caused by exceptions.

 Installation
 ==============

-### Install

 1. Add `pod 'TBScrollViewEmpty'` to your Podfile.
 2. Run `pod install` or `pod update`.
 3. Import \<TBScrollViewEmpty.h\>.